ppuivif/42_COMMON_CORE/15-IRC/Readme.md

 This works because sockaddr_in is a specialized version of sockaddr.

 #### Listen to the server socket :
-As soon as the server socket is bound to the server, the server socket is put in a passive mode.
-It means that it waits for a client to approach the server to make a connection.</br>
+As soon as the server socket is bound to the server, the server socket is put in a passive mode : it is ready to receive connections.
+In other words, it means that it waits for a client to approach the server to make a connection and the OS starts queuing client connections.</br>
 To put the server socket in such a mode, the function "listen()" is used, as follow :
 ```C++
 # <include ???>